MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

 Under **Samples** subtab you will see various other tabs named **Sample Required Metadata**, **Optional Human Metadata**, and **Optional Mouse/Pig Metadata**.
 Below you can read description of each:\

-* **Sample Required Metadata**: Under this tab you can see all metadata required for each sample to be registered at **MSD**.
-They are already preselected as they are required.
+* **Sample Required Metadata**: Under this tab you can see all metadata entries that are required for each sample to be registered at **MSD**.
+They are automatically preselected.
-* **Optional Human Metadata**:  Under this tab you can see all metadata relevant to each sample **derived from human**.
-You can select of which metadata you want to store information in the databse.
+* **Optional Human Metadata**:  Under this tab you can see all metadata entries relevant to each sample **derived from human**.
+You can select which metadata entries will be stored in the databse.
-* **Optional Mouse/Pig Metadata**: Under this tab you can see all metadata relevant to each sample **derived from mouse or pig**.
-You can select of which metadata you want to store information in the databse.
+* **Optional Mouse/Pig Metadata**: Under this tab you can see all metadata entries relevant to each sample **derived from mouse or pig**.
+You can select which metadata entries will be stored in the databse.

 .. note::
     The metadata values not provided by the user a default value would be assigned in the database.

 .. note::
-    Also, please be notified that for all of these optional metadata there would be **choices** to choose in the Excel template.
+    All optional metadata entries will have **choices** for values in the Excel template.

-After you have selected your desired metadata, it's time to create an **Excel template** with desired columns representing your chosen metadata.
+After you have configured your desired metadata, it's time to create an **Excel template** with desired columns representing your chosen entries.
 To do so click on **Create Sample Template** button.

 As an example in the figure below, I am creating a template to submit **both** *human* and *mouse* samples to organisms I defined in :ref:`Register Organism` part.